kevinbear/AsTestEnv/README.md

 # AsTestEnv: assignment test environment
 ### Test environment for homework assignment
-### If you have a Linux or macOS, this should work perfectly.
+If you have a Linux or macOS, this should work perfectly.
-### Before you use it, please download the whole project to your computer.
+Before you use it, please download the whole project to your computer.
 Or if you have codespace, you can also run on it.
 ![ubuntu](https://img.shields.io/badge/os-ubuntu-orange)
 ![macOS](https://img.shields.io/badge/os-macOS-blue)
 ![codespace](https://img.shields.io/badge/github-codespace-green)

-Use `git clone https://github.com/kevinbear/AsTestEnv.git` clone all project to your local.
+Use `git clone https://github.com/kevinbear/AsTestEnv.git` to clone all projects to your local.

 ## AS3: Assignment 3
 ### Directory structure in AS3